 - Planned gifts via trusts or estate bequests

 Each of these donation types carries its own documentation and valuation requirements.
-In particular, non-cash donations exceeding $5,000 must be appraised and reported using IRS Form 8283, which must be signed by a qualified appraiser and the receiving charity.
+Non-cash donations exceeding $5,000 must be appraised and reported using IRS Form 8283, which requires the signature of both a qualified appraiser and the receiving charity.

-Understanding what constitutes a legitimate charitable donation is the first step in claiming a tax deduction.
-It ensures the gift aligns with IRS guidelines and positions the donor to take full advantage of available benefits—both immediately and over time.
+Understanding what counts as a legitimate charitable donation is your first step toward claiming a deduction with confidence.
+Get this right, and you set yourself up to take full advantage of every benefit available, both now and over time.

 What Types of Donations are Tax Deductible?

-To fully leverage the tax benefits of charitable donations, high-net-worth individuals must understand which types of contributions qualify for deductions and how each is treated under current tax law.
+To fully leverage the tax benefits of charitable donations, you need to know which types of contributions qualify and how each one is treated under current tax law.

-While many forms of giving are deductible, the tax treatment varies significantly depending on the nature of the asset donated and the structure of the contribution.
+Many forms of giving are deductible, but the tax treatment varies depending on the nature of the asset you’re donating and how the contribution is structured.

 1. Cash Donations

-Cash contributions are the most straightforward and commonly deducted form of charitable giving.
-These include donations made via:
+Cash contributions are the most straightforward and most commonly deducted form of charitable giving.
+These include donations made via check, wire transfer, credit card, or payroll deduction.

 - Physical currency or checks